dx404/ProseVisService/README.md

 		variables, unzipping files and parses the meta-info JSON file.
 Distinguishing two different tasks from the JSON file, it branches to either of the two templates batch submission script for job processing.

+	recycle.sh -
+		The script for clean up the ./data scrach directory

 	module/ -
 		The functional module is put under the module directory.
 The singleDoc.sh and